Johnson-Marist-Research/gorp/Notes/Summer 2025 Research Project - Notes.md

   - Should have
   - Would be nice to have, but not very important for this project (Ex: Authentication)

+- For now, do not have GORP wait for user response.
+That is out of scope for the summer.

 ## GORP Goals and Associated World States
 **Goals (as stated in the Solution Strategy Document)**
 - Successfully protect a device from cybersecurity threats